What kind of impact will you make?

 Research funding for our faculty often requires matching funds for graduate student support.
 These graduate students are the future leaders of our technology economy, so it is critical for the nation, and for Cornell’s ranking, that we attract and recruit the right students to our program.

-Robotics is one of our priorities for the future of the school.
-Support for this lab will help our students learn to build robots from the ground up.
+Robotics is a top priority for the future of the school.
+Support for our growing robotics lab will ensure our students have the resources needed to excel in this challenging interdisciplinary field.

 Revitalize Office Space

 Phillips Hall was built in 1955 with three floors of identically sized offices.
-We want to modernize the 3rd floor office to be aligned on the beams of the building, yielding 200 sq. ft. rooms that will better accommodate center administration, graduate students and TA meeting rooms for class support.
-The upgrade will also allow better power and HVAC upgrades so that window air conditioners will not be needed.
-The offices will be constructed with some form of window to enliven the entire hallway with natural lighting and activity.
+We want to modernize the second and fourth floors, as we did the third, to be aligned on the beams of the building, yielding 200 square foot rooms that will better accommodate center administration, graduate students and TA meeting rooms for class support.
+The upgrades will also allow better power and HVAC upgrades and eliminate less efficient window air conditioners.
+Offices will be constructed with some form of window to enliven the hallways with natural lighting and activity.

 Graduate Student Electronic Devices Society (EDS) Seminars and ECE Colloquium Series